THE FLU VACCINE AND FROZEN SHOULDER

 - Rotator cuff lesions

 When frozen shoulder occurs, the joint spaces are of normal proportion but the shoulder motion is restrained and painful due to the joint capsule becoming irritated and reduced.
 Frozen shoulder is a diagnosis of exclusion.Treatment of frozen shoulder is based upon the length of time and severity of pain.
-It can be treated through physiotherapy, pain management, chiropractic care, steroids, or surgery.
+It can be treated through personalized therapy and rehab, pain management, chiropractic care, steroids, or surgery.
 Seeing a chiropractor in Dallas for any of these issues can not only prevent frozen shoulder or muscle stiffness but can also help prevent lots of diseases and illnesses, such as the common cold or flu like symptoms.
 Chiropractic care has been known to not only help with neurological disorders and managing symptoms but to also help arthritis and even breathing disorders.
 To keep healthy and avoid the flu or strep, it could be beneficial for anyone from infants to seniors to visit with a Dallas-Fort Worth chiropractor.

 COMMON SIDE EFFECTS AND QUESTIONS